Finding peace when your prayers go unanswered can be hard, but you must remember not to let your feelings get more powerful than your faith.

 Can I be real?
 I am upset and disappointed that God permitted certain hardships to enter my life recently.
 These challenges have been heavy, burdensome, anxiety-producing, and strenuous; they have caused me to doubt my faith and doubt myself– and I’m ashamed to admit, doubt my God.

 And though God promises that I won’t smell like the fire after I come out (Daniel 3:27)– can I just be frank?
 I just don’t want to go to, let alone through, the fire.
-I don’t want to be uncomfortable.
-I don’t want to endure the hard stuff.
+I don’t want to be uncomfortable and I don’t want to endure the hard stuff.
 But I am well aware that coasting is not the Christian experience.

 God is speaking to me even in His silence.
 There is bitterness in my heart because the very prayers that are going unanswered for me, Jesus is blessing the people around me with those very same things.